 John Heartfield’s collage “Rationalization Is On The March!” appeared on the cover of Der Knüppel (The Stick) Magazine.
 This political image stands out as one of Heartfield’s most detailed photo montages.
 It’s a prediction that’s come true.
 There’s no doubt that many jobs will be taken by machines and robots.
 The corporate rationalization is that robots can do the work quicker, safer, and with less expense to customers.
-But what will happen to human workers?
+But what will happen to the human workers?
 Will corporations that have profited from their labor for so many years find a way to help them earn a decent living?

-DER KNÜPPEL COVER BY UNKNOWN ARTIST,
+DER KNÜPPEL COVER BY UNKNOWN ARTIST, NOT JOHN HEARTFIELD

 John Heartfield Posters Knüppel Political Photomontage Art

 Although the Der Knüppel Cover (left) is not a work by John Heartfield, it was chosen to illustrate the character of the leftwing satiric publication.
 Der Knüppel translates to the “The Stick” and was later known as “The Red Stick.”
 The image of a red stick, representing the KPD (Communist Party), pummeling a cringing Hitler is a good visual representation of how Heartfield and other German artists used humor to minimize the führer’s importance.